 Where the design community meets.

-Denver, CO Co-Founder at Whimsical Joined over 5 years ago
+Denver, CO Co-Founder at Whimsical Joined almost 6 years ago

 Hey James, we've added a handful of new features to Wireframes within the last year but generally smaller things like grouping, more elements, etc. Is there anything in particular that you remember feeling limited by?

 Now that we've launched Mind Maps, we will be working on a number of significant new features for Wireframes coming up pretty soon so the tool should get more powerful before long!

 Hey Anthony, they have some commonalities but here's how I think about it: